 Dramatic Classic Gamine

-While other face types showcase the beauty of softness and curves, Dramatic Classic Gamines embody the beauty of edges and edginess.
+While some face types showcase the beauty of softness and curves, Dramatic Classic Gamines embody the beauty of edges and edginess.

 The original image of Maggie Q actually looked like this: